tozd/gitlab-config/README.md

 * You can use `gitlab-config set` inside a CI job to configure the project every time configuration file stored in the repository is changed.
 * You can have one repository with configuration files for many projects.
-  A CI/CD job then configures projects when their configuration files change.
+  A CI job then configures projects when their configuration files change.
 * Somebody changed project's configuration through web UI and you want to see what has changed, comparing `gitlab-config get` output with your backup.